 Research has shown that the afterbirth is indeed a nutrient-packed pouch, and it has been touted as a way to prevent post-partum depression and promote a fast recovery after pregnancy.
 There is no hard evidence that humans benefit from consuming it, though.

 "There is certainly a potential medicinal use," Dr. David Katz, founder of the Yale Prevention Center, said of placentas last year.
 "This is a time-honored cultural practice of eating the placenta.
 It is nutrient-rich and a source of hormones."

 Along with the growing popularity of consuming one's placenta, new companies have seen the demand and offer services to process a woman's afterbirth.
 Many companies will pick up the new mom's placenta from the hospital, then steam it, dry it and encapsulate it before returning it to the mom in a few days time.
 Other reports show that some people make a dish that would normally contain meat, like stew or lasagna, then replace the meat with placenta.

 Some experts say the up-and-coming industry is a scam, though, particularly when companies tout the afterbirth as a means to prevent post-partum depression.
 At its worst, post-partum depression can lead to suicide.
 Most new mothers will experience the baby blues, feelings of sadness caused by hormone changes and sleep deprivation.

-In either case, Dr. Lauren F. Streicher, clinical instructor in obstetrics and gynecology at Northwestern Medical School, said women don’t need to consume their afterbirth to get through the sadness.
-Streicher said it’s simply irresponsible and dangerous to tout the pills as a cure for post-partum depression Women should seek medical help if they experience post-partum depression.
+In either case, Dr. Lauren F. Streicher, clinical instructor in obstetrics and gynecology at Northwestern Medical School, said women don't need to consume their afterbirth to get through the sadness.
+Streicher said it's simply irresponsible and dangerous to tout the pills as a cure for post-partum depression.

-As for the milder baby blues, “[They] don’t need this stuff,’” she said last year.
-“It’s going to go away on its own.”
+As for the baby blue, "[They] don't need this stuff,'" she said last year.
+"It's going to go away on its own."